bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 # How

 Use exepcted bash entry points such as .bash_profile so everything _just works_ without using changing symbolic links depending on which machine you are on like some other solutions need.
 This is taken from [Atlassian Dotfiles](https://www.atlassian.com/git/tutorials/dotfiles) tutorial.
+Attempt to use guidance from [Greg's Wiki](https://mywiki.wooledge.org/) for better practices.

 Use wrapper scripts so commands are common for the user and configuration files, but the background behavior is not.
 For example, to edit a text file in Cygwin a user may want to use Notepad++ but they may want to use gedit on Linux.
 The same is true for configuration files that are not easily moved to a different location such as .gitconfig.
 If "editor.sh" is used to open Notepad++ on Cygwin and gedit on Linux, both the user's habits and the configuration will be more portable.
 Another option may be to set a variable such as GIT_EDITOR.